datumorphism/datumorphism.github.io/content/wiki/data-engeering-for-data-scientist/data-processing.md

 #### RDD

 Resilient Distributed Datasets (RDD) is the core of Spark.
+It is a good tool to work on low level optimizations[^databricksblog2016].

 - Similar to Map-Reduce
 - Lower level
 - Old stuff
 - Now dataframes/datasets

-#### DataFrames
+#### DataFrames and Datasets

-DataFrames is the successor to RDD.
+DataFrames and Datasets share the same API since Apache Spark 2.0[^databricksblog2016].
+They are easier to use than RDD.

+Datasets are typed.
+In this way we can catch more errors in compile time.